How your dog's diet affects their skin

 The right diet can help support your dog’s skin in functioning effectively, and it needs to have the right mix of nutrients.

 Your dog needs protein to build healthy skin and hair.
-Ideally, the protein must be highly digestible and therefore from a high-quality source.
-This makes it easier for your dog's gastro-intestinal tract to assimilate to the protein.
-Polyunsaturated fatty acids similarly support the development of skin and hair, and if the appropriate quantities of omega 3 and omega 6 acids are present in your dog's food, these can help to manage skin irritation.
+Ideally, the protein must be highly digestible and from a high-quality source.
+This makes it easier for your dog's gastro-intestinal tract to digest and absorb the protein.
+Polyunsaturated fatty acids similarly support the development of skin and hair, and if the appropriate quantities of omega 3 and omega 6 fatty acids are present in your dog’s food, these can help to manage itching and skin irritation.